imanghafoori1/laravel-terminator/README.md

 ## Controllers Are Controllers, They Are Not Responders !!!

-Controllers, control the execution flow of your code and send commands to other objects and tell them what to do.
-Their responsibily is not sending a response back to the client.
+Controllers, "control" the execution flow of your code, and send commands to other objects, telling them what to do.
+Their responsibility is not returning a "response" back to the client.
+And this is the philosophy of terminator package.

 Consider the code below: